 And I wonder, when did our relationship become so sweet?

-I recall trying many of the tools for gaining compliance that worked for her older brother, ignorantly attempting to conform her to his temperament, and she demanding in a fit of tantrums that we see her for her own individual likeness.
+I recall trying many of the tools for gaining compliance that worked for her older brother, ignorantly attempting to conform her behavior to his temperament, and she demanding in a fit of tantrums that we see her for her own individual likeness.

 And although we had countless lovable moments and loved her the best we knew how through the fits, I still recall those struggles more readily than I do the tender moments.